Who is at Fault if a Car Hit Me While I Was Turning Left in Milwaukee, Wisconsin?

 The Burden of Proving Negligence is on the Victim

-Regardless of how the left-turn crash occurs, the injured victim has the burden of proving the at-fault driver’s negligence.
+Regardless of how the left-turn crash occurs, the injured victim has the burden of proving who is at fault.
 However, this is not an easy task, especially if you are unfamiliar with the laws or how to go about proving negligence.

 Unfortunately, injured victims often hurt their claim while trying to seek compensation on their own.
 Having an attorney handle your case from the beginning often results in significantly more compensation for crash victims.